 - The first three days of your semester will be spent in a comfy backpacker retreat in the city of Quetzaltenango, Guatemala.
-You’ll learn more about the program, your fellow group mates, as well as strategies for staying safe and healthy while traveling.
-You’ll also set intentions for the semester ahead.
+You’ll learn more about the program, bond with your fellow group mates, and learn strategies for staying safe and healthy while traveling.

-Quetzaltenango is Guatemala’s second largest city, and with that comes many of the big-city amenities, although Xela (as it’s known locally) also has one of the largest Mayan populations and incredibly unique culture.
-You’ll live with a host family, spend the morning with a private Spanish tutor, and spend the afternoons participating in activities like cooking classes, dance classes, or perhaps a local soccer game.
+Quetzaltenango is Guatemala’s second largest city, and also has one of the largest Mayan populations with an incredibly unique culture.
+Here, you’ll live with a host family, spend the morning in 1:1 Spanish class, and spend the afternoons participating in activities like cooking classes, dance classes, or perhaps a local soccer game.

-Spend a week in the rural coffee growing regions of Guatemala, outside of Quetzaltenango.
-Our groups study at a school managed by a collective of teachers, and which uses their profits to support groups and projects working toward solutions for Guatemala’s social and economic problems.
-Here, the group will live all together but have meals with local families, while studying Spanish and participating in community projects and activities
+Spend a week in the rural coffee growing region of Guatemala.
+Here, the group will live all together but have meals with local families, while studying Spanish and participating in community projects and activities.

-Matagalpa is a small town in the Nicaraguan highlands, well-known for the coffee grown in the surrounding areas.
-Here, you’ll live with host families, and spend half the day studying Spanish in small groups and the other half in various cultural exchange activities while learning about some of the current events and issues facing Nicaragua.
+In the highland town of Matagalpa, known for the delicious coffee grown in the surrounding areas, you’ll live with host families, study Spanish in small groups and participate in various cultural exchange activities while learning about some of the current events and issues facing Nicaragua.

 San Juan la Concepcion, Nicaragua